lexmartinez/rest-hotels-api/README.md

 > You also can run your compiled project locally  using the command `npm run serve`

 ## Service Endpoints
-The REST API includes the following endpoints:
+This REST API includes the following endpoints:

 + getHotels
 ```ruby